portfolio-kens/booking_app/README.md

 ## Install

 cd booking_app
 composer install
 npm install
 npm run dev

 Copy .env.example and then make .env file

 Adjust following parts at .env file with your environment

 DB_CONNECTION=mysql
 DB_HOST=mysql
 DB_PORT=3306
 DB_DATABASE=booking
 DB_USERNAME=user
 DB_PASSWORD=password

 In this case,you can use Docker.
 After running Docker, exectute following command.

 alias sail="./vendor/bin/sail"

 sail artisan migrate:fresh --seed

 If it makes DBtable and dummy data, it is successful.

 Lastly

-execute following command to make key and launch server
+Execute following command to make key and launch server

 sail artisan key:generate

 sail artisan serve

 Then you can check display.